-The BTI Institute hosted a Brown Bag focused on the roles of the legal and medical communities in combating human trafficking.
+The Borders, Trade, and Immigration Institute hosted a lunch-and-learn focusing on the roles and responsibilities of the legal and medical professions in combating human trafficking at the University of

 |Juhi Jain, MD||Fellow||Emory/Children's Healthcare of Atlanta|

 Juhi Jain, MD, is a board-certified pediatrician who graduated from Baylor College of Medicine’s Pediatric Residency Program and is currently pursuing her pediatric hematology-oncology fellowship at Emory/Children’s Healthcare of Atlanta.
 She graduated from the University of Washington with a BA in Biochemistry and Anthropology with a minor in dance and medical school from the University of Miami Miller School of Medicine in 2015.
 She is an avid advocate for anti-human trafficking work since medical school.
 In Houston she was a member and the anti-human trafficking committee chair of Doctors for Change, a non-profit organization focused on building a healthier Houston through advocacy, for 3 years.
 She founded THRIVE clinic in Miami for survivors of human trafficking and worked with Doctors for Change, Ben Taub, CHI St. Lukes, San Jose Clinic and the Mayor’s office in Houston to build a collaborative, citywide model for multidisciplinary trauma-informed healthcare and victim services for human trafficking survivors in Houston.
 She has been awarded the Adrienne Arsht Research in Ethics grant, planned multiple symposiums and conferences, and given numerous lectures including grand rounds to students, residents

 |Edward Gallagher, JD||Adjunct Professor||University of Houston Law Center|